byrneta/Computational-Fluid-Dynamics/README.md

 ## Elliptic PDE

 Steady-state temperature distribution of a two-dimensional rectangular plate is approximated using finite difference method.
 Plate dimensions and boundary conditions at the edges are given.
-Different types of relaxation are applied: Point Successive Over-Relaxation (PSOR), Line Successive Over-Relaxaction (LSOR), and Alternative Direction Implicit (ADI).
+Different types of relaxation are applied: Point Successive Over-Relaxation (PSOR), Line Successive Over-Relaxation (LSOR), and Alternative Direction Implicit (ADI).

 See [Description](https://raw.github.com/byrneta/Computational-Fluid-Dynamics/master/elliptic/description.pdf)